 - 6) Place the eggs in the fridge to cool (you can keep the eggs in same pan, but be sure all the water has been removed).

-- 7) When cooled, peel the shells from the hard boiled eggs (gently roll the hard boiled eggs between your palm and the counter to loosen the shell first).
-Rinse the peeled hard boiled eggs if any shell particles remain on the egg.
+- 7) When cooled, peel the shells from the hard boiled eggs (gently roll the hard boiled eggs between your palm and the counter to loosen the shell first and make peeling much easier).
+Rinse the peeled hard boiled eggs, just in case any shell particles remain on the boiled egg.

 So remember, How long to boil eggs? – 10 Minutes!